Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 No matter how often you run outside to put in some miles, sunglasses are a must.
 Not only do running sunglasses protect you from the sun’s harmful UV rays, but they protect you from glare, fend off gnats, and look cool, too.
-The last thing you need to worry about while on a run is if your sunglasses will annoyingly slip down your nose—so we looked for sporty sunglasses that check off *all* the boxes when you're on the go.
-Whether you’re out for a leisurely jog, or putting in a long run to train for a marathon, you should be able to hit the trails without a second thought as to which sunglasses you need to be wearing (because you'll already have the perfect ones!)
+The last thing you need to worry about while on a run is if your sunglasses will annoyingly slip down your nose—so we looked for sporty sunglasses that check *all* the boxes when you’re on the go.
+Whether you’re out for a leisurely jog, or putting in a long run to train for a marathon, you should be able to hit the trails without a second thought as to which sunglasses you need to be wearing (because you’ll already have the perfect ones!)

-Experts In This Article
+Experts in This Article

-• Alex Randall, Alex Randall is the founder, CEO, and lead editor of Revel Sports, a fitness blog focused on all things running.
+Alex Randall is the founder, CEO, and lead editor of Revel Sports, a fitness blog focused on all things running.

-• Kelly Collins, Kelly Collins is a certified personal trainer and co-founder of SISSFit, a fitness brand that focuses on high intensity interval training programs.
+Kelly Collins is a certified personal trainer and co-founder of SISSFit, a fitness brand that focuses on high intensity interval training programs.

 How exactly did we compile this list?
 Well, we asked experienced runners to share which sunglasses they reach for as they head out the door for a run.
 And they delivered.
 From sporty neon options to classic shades you can wear no matter the activity, read on for the best running sunglasses.

-The best sunglasses, at a glance
+The best running sunglasses, at a glance

 What to look for in running sunglasses